BUSHPUNK/ArduinoLib-BushpunkRobot/README.md

 Bushpunk Robot Library
 ======================

-This library uses interrupt 2 to provide background speed control and monitoring of servos, smooth fading between PWM "levels", easy switch-debouncing, and other conveniences.
+This library uses Timer 2 to provide background speed control and monitoring of servos, smooth fading between PWM "levels", easy switch-debouncing, and other conveniences.

 It diverges from the regular Arduino coding style, providing a more natural-language style of coding based around the idea of generically adding "thingy's" to your robot, and then interacting with them in a consistent way.